 Notes

-• All odd numbered rows are worked on the wrong side.
+All odd numbered rows are worked on the right side.

-• All even numbered rows are worked on the right side.
+All even numbered rows are worked on the wrong side.

 Colour Change